zwischenloesung/ardu-report/README.rst

  * Unix/Linux

- * Python 2.7
+ * Python 2/3

+  - tested against: 2.7 and 3.5

-  - see requrements.txt
+  - see requrements.txt for further dependencies

 Basic Idea
 ----------